- HSCI CRM FLow Cytometry Core

-Anybody working with live human cells (non-BSL2 primary or cell lines) MUST also bring documentation stating that the cells have been tested and found negative for HIV, HepB, and HepC and are otherwise non-infectious samples.
+Anybody working with live human cells (non-BSL2 cell lines) MUST also bring documentation stating that the cells have been tested and found negative for HIV, HepB, and HepC and are otherwise non-infectious samples.

 BSL2+ PI Questionnaire - To be filled out by the PI of anyone who wishes to sort BSL2 samples.
 BSL2+ Amendment Form - For minor updates to the BSL2+ form

 Other useful information:

 Introduction to Flow Cytometry – an excellent collection of training videos provided by BD Biosciences to teach you about flow cytometry

 FlowBook - Intro to Flow - created by DeNovo Software, another great resource for learning about flow cytometry